RaoulFoaleng/MVP-Proposition/README.md

     void clean();

     /**
      * Handle all events coming from {@link BaseView}.
-Not a require but here we decided to define
+This is not a require, but here we
-     * on generic function which will handle all event coming from the BaseView
+     * decided to define a generic function which will handle all event coming from the BaseView
      * @param event : the event type
      * @param params : the event parameters
      */